 The Chennai city is situated on the coast of Bay of Bengal.
 The climate is hot and humid.
 The city boundary is extended to about 216 sq.
 Kms and the existing population is estimated to be around 45 Lakhs.
 Further increase in geographical area and addition of population is inevitable.

-The Health Department in Corporation of Chennai is the oldest establishment and most vital component.
+The Health Department in Greater Chennai Corporation is the oldest establishment and most vital component.
 Primary health care, control of communicable diseases, regulation of D & O trades, general sanitation, vital statistics, maintenance of burial grounds and slaughter houses are the principal duties of health department.

 With the emerging and re-emerging communicable diseases, population explosion, advancement in medical technology and national and International Health Policies the scope and responsibilities

 of the Health Department has increased several folds.

 The Health Department is possessing adequate infrastructure, men and materials to deal with control of communicable diseases and implementation all national health Programmes